wpeventmanager/wp-event-manager/readme.txt

 New - Simplified the process of displaying custom fields.
 New - Added more pages for WP Event Manager setup.
 New - Single venue page improved.
+Fix – Bootstrap dependency on date-timepicker removed for Event calendar.

 = [3.1.14] 2-12-2020 =